AppleTV+'s New Movie "CODA" Is A Remake With A Few Necessary Updates

 The new AppleTV+ movie CODA is a heartwarming coming-of-age tale about Ruby Rossi (Emilia Jones), a CODA or Child Of Deaf Adults.
 As the only hearing member of a culturally deaf family, Ruby dreams of heading off to music school, but she knows that her seafaring New England family will lose their interpreter in a world that is not always accessible to them.

 While the film written and directed by Sian Heder tells an authentic story of a family learning to communicate, CODA isn't based on a true story.
-Instead the heartwarming indie, streaming on AppleTV+ and in theaters on August 13, is a remake of the 2014 French film La Famille Bélier — with a few important updates.
+Instead the heartwarming indie, streaming on AppleTV+ is a remake of the 2014 French film La Famille Bélier — with a few important updates.

 Advertisement